JackDanger/hsql/README.md

 ]
 ```

-The object returned from `HSQL.parse_file` also provides you access to
+The object returned from `HSQL.parse_file` provides you access to both
-the data specified in the front matter.
-You can use this to schedule the
+the rendered queries and the data specified in the front matter.
+You can
-queries, to run them and send failure notices to a list of watchers.
+use this to schedule the queries, to run them and send failure notices
-It's a general-purpose store of data for the query author to configure
+to a list of watchers.
+It's a general-purpose store of data for the
-whatever system you use to run ETL queries.
+query author to configure whatever system you use to run ETL queries.

 ```ruby
 >> file = HSQL.parse_file('./daily_summary.sql', 'development')